-Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilized by the recipient are provided in the standalone financial statement (Please referto note of the standalone financial statement).
+Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilized by the recipient are provided in the standalone financialstatement (Please refer to Notes to the standalone financial statements).

 PARTICULARS REGARDING CONSERVATION OF ENERGY ETC.

-The Company has not invited any public deposits during theyear ended on 31st March 2022.
+The Company had not invited/accepted any public deposits during theyear ended on 31st March 2022.

 27. ANY SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS ORCOURTS OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS IN FUTURE

 | ||For and on behalf of the Board |